ringwormGO-organization/Termi/CONTRIBUTING.md

 - `vietnamese`
 - `latin-ex-a`- Basic Latin + Latin supplement + Latin extended A; only usable with `Sweet16.tff` located in `font` folder/directory accessible to `Termi-Main` executable

-# Coding sytle for Pull Requests
+# Coding style for Pull Requests
-**Coding sytle shown below only applies to C and C++.
+**Coding style shown below only applies to C and C++.
 If you use Rust, please use Rust's coding style!**

 ### Indentation and line width
 1. Line width much be at most **100** characters.